 Wash the bitter gourd, cut it lengthwise and remove all seeds.
-Chop it roughly.Add 1 teaspoon of salt and 1 teaspoon of turmeric powder to bitter gourd slices and mix well.
+Chop it roughly.Add 1 teaspoon of salt and little turmeric powder to bitter gourd slices and mix well.
 Keep it aside for 30 to 40 mins.
 Bitter Gourd would have left some water.
 Discard it.
 Again sprinkle little water , mix and squeeze out water if you want .squeeze the bitter gourd slices with your hand.
 This helps to reduce the bitterness of bitter gourd. ( i don't do )

 Soak tamarind in water for min 5 mins.